Parliamentary leader: Germany

-The Netherlands
+Netherlands

 In both houses of the Dutch parliament, parliamentary leaders are formally elected by their peers in the parliamentary group.

 In the House of Representatives, leaders of opposition parties are also their parties' parliamentary leader.
-Leaders of coalition parties might choose to enter the cabinet, serving as prime minister if their party is the largest in the coalition or otherwise as Deputy Prime Minister.
+Leaders of coalition parties might choose to enter the cabinet, serving as prime minister if their party is the largest in the coalition or otherwise as deputy prime minister.
 Otherwise they remain parliamentary leaders.

-In the Senate, parliamentary leaders are never party leaders.

 United Kingdom

 In British politics, the leader of a party is typically the same person as the parliamentary leader.
 The leader may not fully control the party bureaucracy.
 The leader may be chosen by members of parliament (MPs) from among their number, or elected by the wider party membership at a party conference, but once elected must retain the support of the parliamentary party.
 Similarly, the position of prime minister may be given to the parliamentary leader (the party leader, in the case of the two major parties) of the largest political party in parliament, with the expectation they will be able secure and retain the confidence of a majority of MPs.

 Some smaller parties have parliamentary leaders in the national parliament (in Westminster) who are separate from the party leaders—the party leader may hold office in a devolved (sub-national) parliament or assembly.
-The party leader of the Scottish nationalist SNP, the UK's third largest party by number of MPs, is Nicola Sturgeon, who serves as first minister of Scotland, and does not sit at Westminster.
-Thus, the parliamentary group of the SNP at the Westminster parliament is led by SNP MP Stephen Flynn.
+The party leader of the Scottish nationalist SNP is John Swinney, who serves as first minister of Scotland, and does not sit at Westminster.
+The parliamentary group of the SNP at the Westminster parliament is led by SNP MP Stephen Flynn.

+Presidential systems

+Palau

+The legislatures of most Palauan states have a floor leader (equivalent to a parliamentary leader).
+So does the Senate and House of Delegates.

+Philippines

+In the Philippines, each body of the bicameral Congress has a majority floor leader and a minority floor leader.
+For the Senate, there is the majority floor leader of the Senate and the minority floor leader of the Senate.
+For the House of Representatives there is the majority floor leader of the House and the minority floor leader of the House.
+Officeholders do not represent political parties but rather political groupings within each body.